9 ways to integrate your front lines with the rest of the organization for increased accuracy, planning, and responsiveness

 Historical data helps salespeople discuss future sales with customers.
 It also helps sales teams compare historical actuals to historical forecasts to understand discrepancies and improve projections.

-Make sure historical data is available in your demand planning software and updated automatically to reflect the latest information.
+Make sure historical data is available in your demand planning systems and updated automatically to reflect the latest information.

 6. Set expectations and accountability

 It’s often easier to communicate what’s expected from sales teams if you can translate your requirements into key performance metrics (KPIs) that map to those related to their sales numbers.

 To improve the quality of input from sales teams, incorporate forecast-accuracy metrics into sales KPIs and let salespeople track their performance on their personalized dashboard.
 In addition, set up an accountability framework to keep sales team engaged in the forecasting process.
 Make it clear exactly who is responsible for which results.

 Spotlight individual tasks and set rules to encourage follow-through on important actions.